odebroqueville/tagify/README.md

 Next, we will install the required Python packages:

-`pip install openai-whisper inflect pymupdf keybert torch 'numpy<2'`
+`pip install openai-whisper inflect pymupdf keybert torch 'numpy<2' pyvis pillow`

 Finally, we will need to install ffmpeg and tag (from https://github.com/jdberry/tag) using Homebrew: